azlux/nft-dns/README.md

 This project try to resolve this limitation.
 NFT-DNS start with it own configuration file, will resolve the DNS and keep the TTL, then will populate the NFT [named SET](https://wiki.nftables.org/wiki-nftables/index.php/Sets#Named_sets_specifications).

-The script will make DNS query each time the TTL reach zero, this way, your system will resolve the entries accept (or refused) by your firewall, even if the domain have change it IP.
+The script will make DNS query each time the TTL reach zero, this way, your system will resolve an entries already accepted (or refused) by your firewall, even if the domain have changed its IP.
 The script is both IPv4 and IPv6 compatible.

 -----